Code-Institute-Submissions/milestone-project-5/README.md

 - [**ClearDB**](https://elements.heroku.com/addons/cleardb)
     *	A Heroku add on used to enable MySQL on Heroku

+## Testing

+### Unit Tests
+Unit tests are found in [tests.py](https://github.com/Paddywc/milestone-project-4/blob/testing/tests.py).

+### Important Note for Testing
+As mentioned elsewhere in this readme, there are two databases: the testing/Cloud9 database and the ClearDB/Heroku database.
+If conducting unit tests, you **must** use the testing/Cloud9 database.
+The reasons for this are:
+-	Existing unit tests are designed around the testing database.
+If you ran these tests using the Heroku database, many of these tests would fail, even if the functions are working correctly
+-	This application uses a free/light ClearDB plan.
+There is therefore a limit on the number of queries you can make in an hour.
+Running these unit tests on the ClearDB database would cause you to reach this limit, making the application crash and the tests fail
+-	Some of the current tests involve adding and removing values from the database.
+Running tests designed for one database on a different database may affect the data in undesirable ways.
+Instructions on how to use the testing database are found in the **Contributing** section of this readme.
+Speaking of…

+## Contributing

+### Getting the project running locally
+1. Clone or download this GitHub repository using the ‘Clone or Download’ button found on [the main page](https://github.com/Paddywc/milestone-project-4) .
+Note that **you must use the default branch (‘testing’)**.
+All pull requests to other branches will be ignored.
+2. Open the project directory using an integrated development environment (IDE) software application, such as Eclipse or Visual Code Studio
+3. Ensure you have Python3 installed on your computer.
+Install it if you do not.
+How you should do this depends on which operating system you are using.
+See the [Python Documentation](https://docs.python.org/3.4/using/index.html) for instructions
+4. Next, you’ll need to install Flask.
+Detailed documentation can be found on the [Flask Website](http://flask.pocoo.org/docs/1.0/installation/#installation).
+The simplest way to install Flask is to:
+    *	Create a project folder
+    *	Create a python3 venv folder within this project folder
+    *	Activate the environment using either _. venv/bin/activate_ or _venv\Scripts\activate_
+    *	Within this activated environment, install Flask by using the following command : _pip install Flask_.
+Note that you will need to have pip installed.
+If you do not, install pip by following [these instructions]( https://pip.pypa.io/en/stable/installing/)
+5. Ensure that you are running the MySQL database.
+The username and password for this database are found at the top of the [sql_functions.py file](https://github.com/Paddywc/milestone-project-4/blob/testing/sql_functions.py).
+If you encounter any problems, follow [these instructions](https://stackoverflow.com/questions/6885164/pymysql-cant-connect-to-mysql-on-localhost) for troubleshooting.
+6. Run the code in run.py
+7. Well done!
+The project is now up and running.
+Click the link in your terminal to view the web app.
+If you are missing any dependencies, check the requirments.txt file.

+### Using the Testing Database
+As mentioned throughout this readme, the database used for testing is different than the database used on the live app.
+It is very important that you use the testing database when contributing to the app, as the Heroku database uses a free plan, and therefore has query limits.
+It also ensures that you can add data to the database without impacting the live app.
+Always clone from the default GitHub branch: [Testing](https://github.com/Paddywc/milestone-project-4/tree/testing).
+This will ensure that you’re using the correct database.

+## Deployment
+The app is hosted on [Heroku]( https://paddywc-recipe-wiki.herokuapp.com/).
+The code used is from the [heroku branch](https://github.com/Paddywc/milestone-project-4/tree/heroku) of the GitHub repository.
+The code is identical to the [default (testing) branch]( https://github.com/Paddywc/milestone-project-4/tree/testing), except that it connects to the ClearDB database, rather than the testing database.
+The changes appear in the declaration of the ‘connection’ variable, and the open_connection_if_not_already_open() function, both found near the beginning  of the [sql_functions.py file](https://github.com/Paddywc/milestone-project-4/blob/testing/sql_functions.py).

+### ClearDB Query Limits
+There is an hourly limit to the database queries that a user can make on the live Heroku app.
+This is a limitation of the free ClearDB plan.
+Using SQL on Heroku requires a service designed to work on the platform, such as ClearDB.
+However, exceeding the hourly query limit may cause the app to crash.
+It will work correctly again once the limit resets.

 ## Credits

 ### Code
 - The sources for all non-original code are displayed in comments above the relevant code
 - Code from [Pretty Printed]( https://www.youtube.com/watch?v=2dEM-s3mRLE#%20for%20uploading%20images), [Treehouse]( https://teamtreehouse.com/community/how-usermixin-and-class-inheritance-work), and the [Flask-Login Documentation]( https://flask-login.readthedocs.io/en/latest/#how-it-works) were used  for creating account functions.
 They are referenced above the code whenever used.
 Any alterations from the source code is original work.
 Password removed from the UserMixin class because this information is stored in the Users table, and is therefore not required when initializing the object